 Social Determinants of Health

-The Academy of Medical-Surgical Nurses (AMSN) and its more than 13,000 members represent nurses who have advanced organizational, prioritization, assessment and communication skills and are leaders in coordinating care among the interprofessional health care team.
+The Academy of Medical-Surgical Nurses (AMSN) represents nurses who have advanced organizational, prioritization, assessment and communication skills and are leaders in coordinating care among the interprofessional health care team.
 Medical-surgical nursing is practiced in several settings across the health care industry, including hospitals, outpatient settings, in homes, via telemedicine and other non-traditional settings.
 As the only national professional organization representing the voice of medical-surgical nursing, our strategic mission for patients and their access to high-quality, affordable health care includes addressing social determinants of health (SDOH) in policy.

 Healthy People 2020 defines SDOH as the social and physical environment for health - resources to meet daily needs, education, housing, transportation options, public safety, language and social support.